python/devguide/developer-workflow/c-api.rst

 Despite being “unstable”, there are rules to make sure third-party code can use this API reliably:

-* Changes and removals can be done in minor releases (:samp:`3.{x}.0`, including Alphas and Betas for :samp:`3.{x}.0`).
+* Changes and removals can be done in feature releases (:samp:`3.{x}.0`, including Alphas and Betas for :samp:`3.{x}.0`).
 * Adding a new unstable API *for an existing feature* is allowed even after Beta feature freeze, up until the first Release Candidate.